Code-Institute-Submissions/outerzone/README.md

 * [Bootstrap](https://getbootstrap.com/) - for the responsive grid layout and navbar.
 All templates were tailored to the needs of the site.
 * [Google Fonts](https://fonts.google.com/) - used to style the website fonts.
 * [Font Awesome](https://fontawesome.com/) - icons for certain buttons.
+* [GIMP](https://www.gimp.org/) - was used to resize images to improve consistency and keep file size to a minimum.
+* [Image Compressor](https://imagecompressor.com/) - used to further reduce the file sizes of images and improve loading speed on all devices.

 ---
 ## Testing